December 28, 2023

 Now, I didn't like Taco Time but loved McDonald's.
 So what we would do is get my food at McDonald's and then we would walk over to Taco Time and mom would get her food.

-Plus, Taco Time was kind of cool because they had a little game room area with a couple of pinball machines, a couple of video games (Pac Man if memory serves me) and one of those duck hunting games with the actual guns that would shoot the beam of light at the screen where the ducks were flying back and forth.
+Plus, Taco Time was kind of a cool place because they had a little game room area with a couple of pinball machines, a couple of video games (Pac Man if memory serves me) and one of those duck hunting games with the actual guns that would shoot the beam of light at the screen where the ducks were flying back and forth.
 If you are old enough you know what game I'm talking about.

-I asked her what was going on in the paintings and she told be they were bullfighting.
+I asked her what was going on in the paintings and she told me they were bullfighting.
 Now, my mom knew and still knows nothing about bullfighting but I guess she knew enough to tell me what the paintings were about.

 Now, back in the olden times, whenever we wanted information about something there was only one place to go..... the library.